 Managing a Person With ADHD

-Have you ever felt frustrated by a team member who was smart and hardworking, but who was disorganized and easily distracted?
-You might have assumed he or she was lazy, had a poor attitude, or just didn't care.
-But it's also possible that he had ADHD – Attention Deficit Hyperactivity Disorder.
+Have you ever felt frustrated by a team member who was smart and hardworking, but disorganized and easily distracted?
+You might have assumed they were lazy, had a poor attitude, or just didn't care.
+But it's also possible that they had ADHD – Attention Deficit Hyperactivity Disorder.

-In this article, we explain what ADHD is, and we suggest strategies to help you manage someone with ADHD, so she can be a successful and productive member of your team.
-We also explore the challenges it can present for you and your team, and we highlight some of the benefits that can come with ADHD, such as the energy and creativity that is often displayed by people with the condition.
+In this article, we explain what ADHD is, and we suggest strategies to help you manage someone with ADHD, so they can be a successful and productive member of your team.
+We also explore the challenges it can present for you and your team, and we highlight some of the benefits that can come with ADHD, such as the energy and creativity.

 What Is ADHD?